valinet/ExplorerPatcher/README.md

 ## Uninstalling

-* Run `ep_setup.exe` again.
+* Use "Programs and Features" in Control Panel, or "Apps and features" in the Settings app.
-* Via "Programs and Features" in Control Panel, or "Apps and features" in the Settings app.
+* Run `ep_setup.exe /uninstall`.

 ## Updating

 * The program features built-in updates: go to "Properties" - "Updates" to configure, check for and install the latest updates.
-* Download latest setup file and run `ep_setup.exe /update_silent`
+* Download the latest version's setup file and simply run it

 ## More information